ros-infrastructure/ros_buildfarm/doc/jobs/devel_jobs.rst

     # or checkout a specific branch
     #- git clone -b master https://github.com/ros-infrastructure/ros_buildfarm /tmp/ros_buildfarm
     #- pip install /tmp/ros_buildfarm

+    # use either of the two following options depending on the chosen build tool
     # checkout catkin for catkin_test_results script
     - git clone https://github.com/ros/catkin /tmp/catkin
+    # install colcon for test results
+    - pip install colcon-core colcon-test-result

     # run devel job for a ROS repository with the same name as this repo
     - export REPOSITORY_NAME=`basename $TRAVIS_BUILD_DIR`
     # use the code already checked out by Travis